Blackpig/claude-setup/existing.md

    - How to use each MCP server effectively in TALL stack development
    - Common workflows combining both MCP servers

+10. FINAL STEP - Copy .cliignore file to optimize token usage:
+   - Copy .cliignore from ~/Clients/Sites/claude-setup/.cliignore to project root
+   - This file contains optimized exclusions for Laravel + Filament projects to reduce token usage
+   - This should be done AFTER analyzing composer.json and package.json (steps 3-4)
+   - Read composer.json to detect installed packages and versions
+   - Read package.json to detect Node dependencies
+   - Verify the .cliignore contents are appropriate for this project
+   - Note: This is created LAST after analyzing the project structure

+11. Add .claude/cliignore-guide.md documenting:
+   - Purpose of .cliignore file (reduces token usage by 50-70%)
+   - What files are excluded and why
+   - Specific exceptions allowed:
+     * Can reference vendor/filament/ when debugging Filament-specific issues
+     * Can reference specific vendor packages when integration issues arise
+     * Can access vendor/ temporarily if explicitly requested by user
+   - Instructions for Claude Code:
+     * Honor .cliignore exclusions by default in all operations
+     * Do not read, analyze, or include ignored files in context unless:
+       - User explicitly grants exception (e.g., "You can check vendor/filament/...")
+       - User specifically requests to see a file in an ignored directory
+       - Debugging requires tracing into vendor code temporarily
+     * Always ask permission before accessing ignored directories
+   - Additional token optimization tips:
+     * Use Task/Explore agents for broad codebase searches instead of direct Grep
+     * Read files selectively rather than entire directories
+     * For large files, use offset/limit parameters
+     * Exclude test directories when not working on tests
+     * Exclude migration files when only working on features
+   - How to customize .cliignore for project-specific needs

 After creating these files and setting up MCP servers, show me:
 - Summary of detected versions and configuration
 - Database connection details